Jacob ben Aaron Sasportas

-Jacob ben Aaron Sasportas (1610 – April 15, 1698), was a Rabbi, Kabbalist, and anti-Sabbatean.
-He was the father of Isaac ben Jacob Sasportas.
+Jacob ben Aaron Sasportas (1610 – April 15, 1698) was an Algerian-born rabbi, kabbalist, diplomat and author.
+He served as the rabbi of various Jewish communities in North Africa and later in Western Sephardic communities across Europe, including London and Amsterdam.
+He is perhaps best known for his vocal opposition to the messianic claims of Sabbatai Zevi.

+Biography

-Sasportas was born at Oran.
-He became rabbi successively of Tlemcen (at the age of twenty-four), Marrakesh, Fes, and Salé.
-In about 1646 he was imprisoned by the Moorish king, but succeeded in escaping with his family to Amsterdam (ca. 1653).
+Sasportas was born in Oran, Algeria, then under Spanish rule, to a distinguished family of scholars and diplomats.
+A child prodigy, he joined the Tlemcen rabbinical court at eighteen.
+He became the rabbi of Tlemcen at twenty-four, and later held the same position in Marrakesh, Fes, and Salé.
+Around 1646, he was imprisoned by the Moorish king but managed to escape with his family to Amsterdam around 1653.
 He stayed there till the disorders in Africa ceased, when he was called back by the King of Morocco and sent on a special mission to the Spanish court (ca. 1659) to ask for aid against the rebels.
 On his return he was invited to the rabbinate of the Portuguese community of London (1664).
 According to David Franco Mendes (in Ha-Meassef, 1788, p.
 169), Jacob had accompanied Menasseh ben Israel to London in 1655.
 Owing to the outbreak of the plague in London in 1665, Jacob went to Hamburg, where he officiated as rabbi till 1673.
 In that year he was called to Amsterdam and appointed head of the yeshiva Keter Torah, founded by the brothers Pinto.
 Two years later he became dayyan and head of the yeshiva at Livorno, and in 1680 he returned to Amsterdam, where he was appointed head of the yeshiva 'Eitz Hayyim.
 After the death of Isaac Aboab da Fonseca (1693) he was appointed rabbi of the Portuguese community, which office he held till his death at Amsterdam.

 Jacob was one of the most violent antagonists of the Shabbethaian movement; he wrote many letters to various communities in Europe, Asia, and Africa, exhorting them to unmask the impostors and to warn the people against them.

 Grätz ("Gesch." x., note 2) identifies Jacob Sasportas with Jaho Saportas, who competed with the Cansinos for the office of interpreter at the Spanish court (Jacob Cansino's preface to Moses Almosnino's "Extremos y Grandezas de Constantinople," Madrid, 1638).
 His works had a great influence on Aaron ben Samuel.

+He was the father of Isaac ben Jacob Sasportas.